+Voluntary Resignation

-Voluntary Resignation: Reason(s) for resignation should be discussed with, and proper notification given to GSU at least thirty (30) days in advance as possible to ensure recruitment of a replacement.
+Reason(s) for resignation should be discussed with, and proper notification given to GSU as far in advance as possible (with a minimum of thirty (30) days), to ensure another volunteer can be established in the role as soon as possible.

+Involuntary Termination

-Involuntary Termination: Situations may arise that make it necessary to release an individual from an assignment.
+Situations may arise that make it necessary to release an individual from an assigned role.
 A written report will be made of interviews and action taken, and the appropriate council staff member(s) informed along with the appropriate service unit leaders.
 The operational volunteer being terminated will be informed of the reasons for termination by the appropriate staff liaison.